The IP Access Control List can store up to 256 filters definitions.

 IP resource].

-It specifies whether the datagrams, matching the filter,
+CRDIRIt specifies whether the datagrams, matching the filter,

-have to be routed transparently (value NONE
+have to be routed transparently (value NONE) or

-they have to be encrypted (value ENCRYPT
+they have to be encrypted (value ENCRYPT) or

-decrypted (value DECRYPT
+decrypted (value DECRYPT).

-It defines the cryptographic key to be used for datagrams matching the filter.
+CRKEYIt defines the cryptographic key to be used for datagrams matching the filter.

-Time interval; this parameters allows to specify a time band for which the IPACL can be used.
+TITime interval; this parameters allows to specify a time band for which the IPACL can be used.
 The time band must be indicated in the following form:

 ggg-hh1:mm1-hh2:mm2